martincik/rack-restful_submit/README.markdown

 ### Integration

-We need to swap our RestfulSubmit middleware with MethodOverride which we don't need anymore and also can cause us problems.
+We need to swap our RestfulSubmit middleware with MethodOverride which we don't need anymore.
-*WARNING:* Maybe I shoudl merge this 2 together instead of disabling one.
-For some actions you would still need to have MethodOverride.

 Insert into config/environment.rb: